arpitbbhayani/articles/blogs/bitcask.md

 The KeyDir holds all the keys in memory at all times and this adds a huge constraint on the system that it needs to have enough memory to contain the entire keyspace along with other essentials like Filesystem buffers.
 Thus the limiting factor for a Bitcask is the limited RAM available to hold the KeyDir.

-Although this weakness sees a major one but solution to this is faily simple.
+Although this weakness sees a major one but the solution to this is fairly simple.
 We can typically shard the keys and scale it horizontally without losing much of the basic operations like Create, Read, Update, and Delete.

 # References